docker/docs/content/guides/docker-concepts/the-basics/what-is-an-image.md

 ## Explanation

-Remember those magic boxes we introduced for each component of your web application (`React` frontend, `Python` API backend, `PostgreSQL` database)?
+Remember those magic boxes we introduced for each component of your web application (`React` frontend, `Python` API backend and `PostgreSQL` database)?
 What makes them work?
 Well, those boxes are powered by container images.
 You can think of a container image as a self-contained package.
 It’s a complete bundle that includes everything your container needs to run perfectly - files and programs, configuration settings, libraries, binaries and all the dependencies.

 So if you think of a `container` as an isolated sandbox environment using all the files in that environment without even installing it on the host, then the question is how do I get those files into that environment?
 Where do those files come from?
 How do we share those environments?
 That’s where container images come in.
 A container image is a standardized package that includes all of the files, binaries, libraries, and configurations to run a container.

 Two important aspects of images:

 1.  **Images are immutable**

 Consider a PostgreSQL Docker image.
 You can’t edit it directly.
 They are unchanging once created.
 Instead, you can create a new image with the desired changes.

 2. **Container images are composed of Layers**